unrealwork/axibase-collector/installation-on-docker.md

 ## Start Container with Environment Variable

-To use full hostname of Docker host, add an environment variable `DOCKER_HOSTNAME` containing the hostname:
+To use full hostname of Docker host in the Collector, add an environment variable `DOCKER_HOSTNAME` containing the hostname:

 ```properties
 docker run \